ybnd/shapeflow/docs/tutorial.md

   * **cancel running analyzers when stopping queue**

     When this option is on, stopping the queue while an analysis is still running will cancel that analysis.
 Otherwise, the queue will be stopped once the analysis is complete.

+  * **\# of threads**

+    Number of concurrent threads to run.
+Requests to the Python backend are handled in parallel; increasing the number of threads may improve the response time in some cases.
+If you see `WARNING - waitress.queue - Task queue depth is <1,2,...>` in the log, the server is waiting for a thread to finish a request before it can handle a new one.
+If you get a lot of these warnings, you may want to increase the number of threads you use.

 * Cache